 - Then add prawns and stir-fry for a further minute until cooked.

 - Add rice noodles, season with light soy sauce, dark soy caramel and white pepper, and stir-fry to make sure all noodles are charred and well coated in the sauce.

 - Push the rice noodles aside and make a clear space in the wok, then add the remaining tablespoon of oil and crack the egg into the oil.
 Stir and break up the egg with the spatula, then quickly cover it up with noodles and let it cook for 10-15 secs before you start stir-frying again.

 - Add bean sprouts and garlic chives, turn the heat off, give everything in the wok a toss to combine, then tip out onto a serving plate.
 Serve this Malaysian Char Kway Teow immediately.

-- Notes *Dark cooking caramel, also known as dark soy caramel, is different from dark soy sauce or kecap manis.
+- Dark cooking caramel, also known as dark soy caramel, is different from dark soy sauce or kecap manis.
 It has a thick molasses consistency and a salty flavour.
 It can be found in many major supermarkets and Asian grocers.